 WHAT IS THE FUTURE FORM ?

-The Future Form is a revolutionary breakthrough in design.
-A complex blend of vee with concave that merges the smooth glide and rail to rail transition of a vee bottom with the drive, acceleration and spark of a concave.
+The Future Form has been a revolutionary breakthrough in surfboard design for us.
+A finely tuned vee that rises up out of the middle of the concave that merges the smooth glide and rail to rail transition of a vee bottom with the drive, acceleration and spark of a concave.

-Our experience with the Future Form bottom contour has led us to believe that it's currently the world's most advanced bottom contour.
-One that leaves all other bottom contours in the dust.
+Our experience with the Future Form bottom contour has led us to believe that it's the highest performing bottom contour.
+One that leaves other bottom contours in the dust.

 Board sits up on rail better